lukelarsen/assemble-modals/README.md

         .pipe(gulp.dest('./dest'));
 });
 ```
-Then import the _assemble-forms.css file from your css file.
+Then import the _assemble-modals.css file from your css file.
 ```css
 @import '../node_modules/assemble-base/base';